Nadezhda Orenburg

-PBK Nadezhda Orenburg (ПБК «Надежда») is a Russian women's basketball club from Orenburg founded in 1994.
+PBK Nadezhda Orenburg (ПБК «Надежда») is a Russian professional women's basketball club from Orenburg founded in 1994.

 Nadezhda has been 3rd in the Russian Premier League in 2010 and 2011, and reached the Russian Cup's final from 2011–12, as well as from 2014-16, everytime losing to UMMC Ekaterinburg.
 In addition they have been regularly playing in FIBA Europe competitions since 2005, reaching the final of the 2010 Eurocup.
 Additionally, they played in the Euroleague since 2008, except in the 2009–10 season.